 Linda and Richard Kerber Fund for Research in the Iowa Women's Archives

 In honor of Linda and Richard Kerber’s enduring support for scholarship in the history of women, the Iowa Women’s Archives (University of Iowa Libraries) announces a grant of $1000 to fund travel to Iowa City, Iowa, to conduct research in the Iowa Women’s Archives.
-We welcome applicants from a variety of backgrounds, including academic and public historians, graduate students, and independent researchers and writers, although preference will be given to graduate students.
+We welcome applicants from a variety of backgrounds, including graduate students, academic and public historians, and independent researchers and writers, although preference will be given to graduate students.
 The grant is intended to offset travel and lodging expenses of researchers whose work will benefit from using collections in the archives.
 The strengths of the Iowa Women’s Archives include rich collections on the history of the women’s movement, political activism, African Americans, rural women, and Latinas, especially in the nineteenth and twentieth centuries.
 The collections are global in scope.
 For questions about the program, please contact: firstname.lastname@example.org or email@example.com and write TRAVEL FUND in the subject line.